(Image credit: http://leerit.com/hoc-tieng-anh-theo-chu-de/)

 My go to skill is communication because I have lots of customer facing experience that I can draw on as examples.
 Team work is another good one which leads on nicely from communication.
 I’ve often been asked about how I manage my time so maybe mentioning time management as a skill would be an advantage.
 Talk about a time you had to meet a deadline.
 This should be easy as everyone has had to meet deadlines in some aspect of life.

 4. Be passionate

 I have sort of mentioned this but even if you don’t see this as your dream job, make sure you portray how much you want it without mentioning money or holiday allowance.
-A little white lie won’t do any harm such as I have a real passion for clothes if you don’t.
 Be passionate about taking on new challenges and responsibilities.
-Mention the word new environment in there too and you’re golden.
+Mention the word new environment in there too.
 Make sure your tone of voice portrays this passion and the interviewer will think you are likely to work hard.